Jaap Burger: Political career

-Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Burger was appointment as a Member of the House of Representatives taking the place of the deceased Theo van der Waerden, taking office on 20 November 1945 serving as a frontbencher and spokesperson for the Interior and the de facto Whip.
-On 9 February 1946 the Social Democratic Workers' Party (SDAP), the Free-thinking Democratic League (VDB) and the Christian Democratic Union (CDU) choose to merge in a political alliance to form the Labour Party (PvdA), with Burger as one of the co-founders he became one of the unofficial Deputy Leaders of the Labour Party.
-Burger also became active in the public sector and worked as media administrator for the public broadcaster VARA serving as Chairman of the Supervisory board from 12 February 1949 until 20 December 1966.
-After the Parliamentary leader of the Labour Party in the House of Representatives Marinus van der Goes van Naters announced he was stepping down as Parliamentary leader in the House of Representatives following a conflict with Prime Minister and Leader of the Labour Party Willem Drees the Labour Party leadership approached Leendert Antonie Donker as his successor but the day before he took office Parliamentary leader-designate Donker took a leave of absence for health reasons and the Labour Party leadership approached Burger as interim Parliamentary leader, serving from 16 January 1951 until 18 September 1951.
-After the election of 1952 Donker was appointed as Minister of Justice in the Cabinet Drees II and the Labour Party leadership approached Burger as Parliamentary leader, taking office on 2 September 1952.
-Burger also served as President of the Benelux Parliament from 1 January 1958 until 1 January 1959.
-On 11 December 1958 the Cabinet Drees III fell and incumbent Prime Minister and Leader of the Labour Party Drees announced his retirement from national politics and that he wouldn't stand for the election of 1959, the Labour Party leadership approached Burger as his successor, Burger accepted and became the Leader and one of the Lijsttrekkers, taking office on 22 December 1958.
+Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Burger was appointment to the House of Representatives taking the place of the deceased Theo van der Waerden, taking office on 20 November 1945 serving as a frontbencher and spokesperson for the Interior and the de facto Whip.
+On 9 February 1946 the Social Democratic Workers' Party (SDAP), the Free-thinking Democratic League (VDB) and the Christian Democratic Union (CDU) chose to merge in a political alliance to form the Labour Party (PvdA), with Burger as one of the co-founders.
+Burger also became active in the public sector and worked as media administrator for the public broadcaster VARA serving as chairman of the supervisory board from 12 February 1949 until 20 December 1966.
+After the parliamentary leader of the Labour Party in the House of Representatives Marinus van der Goes van Naters announced he was stepping down following a conflict with Prime Minister and Leader of the Labour Party Willem Drees, the party leadership approached Leen Donker as his successor but the day before he took office parliamentary leader-designate Donker took a leave of absence for health reasons and the party leadership approached Burger as interim parliamentary leader, serving from 16 January 1951 until 18 September 1951.
+After the 1952 general election, Donker was appointed as Minister of Justice in the Drees II cabinet and the Labour Party leadership approached Burger as parliamentary leader, taking office on 2 September 1952.
+Burger also served as president of the Benelux Parliament from 1 January 1958 until 1 January 1959.

+On 11 December 1958 the Drees III cabinet fell and incumbent Prime Minister and Leader of the Labour Party Drees announced his retirement from national politics and stated that he would not stand for the 1959 general election, the Labour Party leadership approached Burger as his successor, Burger accepted and became the Leader and one of the lead candidates, taking office on 22 December 1958.
 The Labour Party suffered a small loss, losing 2 seats and fell back as the second largest party and now had 48 seats in the House of Representatives.
-On 16 September 1962 Burger announced that he was stepping down as Leader and Parliamentary leader in the House of Representatives following increasing criticism on his leadership.
-Burger remained in active in national politics, he was elected as a Member of the Senate after the Senate election of 1963, taking office on 5 June 1963 serving as a frontbencher and spokesperson for Defence and deputy spokesperson for Foreign Affairs, European Affairs and NATO.
+On 16 September 1962 Burger announced that he was stepping down as party leader and parliamentary leader following increasing criticism on his leadership.
+Burger remained in active in national politics, he was elected to the Senate after the 1963 Senate election, taking office on 5 June 1963 serving as a frontbencher and spokesperson for defence and deputy spokesperson for foreign affairs, European affairs and NATO.
 Burger was selected as a Member of the European Parliament and dual served in those positions, taking office on 20 October 1966.
-After the Delegation leader of the Labour Party in the European Parliament Van der Goes van Naters resigned Burger was appointed as Delegation leader, taking office on 7 May 1967.
+After the delegation leader of the Labour Party in the European Parliament Marinus van der Goes van Naters resigned, Burger was appointed as delegation leader, taking office on 7 May 1967.
 Burger was nominated as a Member of the Council of State, serving from 1 October 1970 until 1 September 1979.
 After his retirement Burger occupied numerous seats as a nonprofit director for supervisory boards for several international non-governmental organizations and research institutes (International Institute of Social History, Transnational Institute, Royal Netherlands Historical Society, Netherlands Atlantic Association and the Rijksmuseum) and as an advocate and lobbyist for European integration, Benelux cooperation and serving on several commissions for the European Economic Community and state commissions on behalf of the Dutch government.